caseymorris321/mental-health-resources-netlify/README.md

 # Mental Health Resource Manager App

 ## Introduction
-The Mental Health Resource Manager App is a comprehensive web application designed as an internal tool for managing mental health resources.
+The Mental Health Resource Manager App is a web application designed as an internal tool for managing mental health resources.
 This platform aims to support administrators in organizing, updating, and maintaining a centralized database of mental health resources.
 By providing an efficient management system, it enables the team to better serve those in need of mental health support and information.

 ## Project Description
-The Mental Health Resource Manager App is a web application designed to provide users with easy access to mental health resources.
-The application aims to support individuals seeking help and information related to mental well-being by offering a centralized platform to manage mental health resources.
+The Mental Health Resource Manager App is an internal tool designed for efficient management and organization of mental health resources.
+This web application empowers administrators with a user-friendly interface to create, update, delete, and categorize mental health resources.

 ## How to Use the Program